 This was one of the most impactful books we’ve ever read.
 Poetry books can sometimes be a little tedious to get through, especially for younger kids, but Woodson’s vivid poems light up the story and pull readers into Brown Girl Dreaming from page one.
 Brown Girl Dreaming is an autobiography that recounts Woodson’s experiences growing up as an African American girl living in South Carolina circa 1960s.
 Woodson’s poems are heartfelt, informative, and beautifully written.
-We both learned so much from this meaningful book, and believe that this the perfect story for kids who want to delve deeper into the struggles African Americans have faced. [novel in verse, ages 10 and up]
+We both learned so much from this meaningful book, and believe that this the perfect story for kids who want to delve deeper into the struggles African Americans have faced. [middle grade novel in verse, ages 10 and up]

 4. Kira-Kira by Cynthia Kadohata

 Another incredibly impactful book.
 Katie Takeshima lives with her older sister, Lynn, and her parents in a Japanese community in Iowa.
 Katie loves Lynn and her shining, hopeful look on the world, which really comes in handy when they move to Georgia and are faced with racism.
 But when Lynn begins to fall desperately ill, Katie must help her family always see the glittering light in the future.
 Readers will be completely engrossed in Katie’s heartbreaking story.
 What we loved in particular about this book is that it provides a lot of information on a pretty glossed-over group of American immigrants: the Japanese people.
 But Kira-Kira is so much more than that, too.
 Katie’s light, a hopeful voice keeps this story from becoming too dark, but understand that Kira-Kira’s ending becomes quite sad.
-Nonetheless, this is a wonderful book for kids age 9-14. [chapter book, ages 9 and up]
+Nonetheless, this is a wonderful book for kids age 9-14. [middle grade, ages 9 and up]